Chile mining, manufacturing output drops in September

 By Aislinn Laing and Natalia A. Ramos Miranda

-BUENOS AIRES, Oct 30 (Reuters) - Chile's manufacturing production CLMFG=ECI dropped 1.5% in September compared with the same month the previous year amid a 5.4% decrease in mining production, government data showed on Wednesday.
+BUENOS AIRES, Oct 30 (Reuters) - Chile's manufacturing production CLMFG=ECI dropped 1.5% compared with the same month the previous year amid a decrease in mining production in the same period of 5.4%, government data showed on Wednesday.

-The world's largest copper producer produced 488,687 tonnes of red metal in September, a year-on-year increase of 0.9%, according to figures released by the national statistics body.

-Between January and September the production of the red metal registered an accumulated decline of 0.4% to 4.3 million tonnes.

-(Reporting by Natalia Ramos and Aislinn Laing, writing by Aislinn Laing; Editing by Angus MacSwan and Steve Orlofsky)
+(Reporting by Natalia Ramos and Aislinn Laing, writing by Aislinn Laing; Editing by Angus MacSwan)

 ((Aislinn.Laing@thomsonreuters.com; +56 223704250;))